all about the ‘KLM Delft Blue Houses no. # 68’ Prinsengracht 969, Amsterdam

 The back of Prinsengracht 969 has an extraordinary feature.
 Since it was always shaded from the sun, the location remained cool.
-The first inhabitants used this to their advantage by attaching a small extension which functioned as a 17th-century refridge.
+The first inhabitants used this to their advantage by attaching a small extension that functioned as a 17th-century fridge.

 It was also likely that the pediment disappeared during this period, to emphasize the symmetry of the neck gable.